Mouth Devices for Sleep Apnea

 Clinical studies have shown that mouth devices can significantly reduce the apnea-hypopnea index (AHI), a measure of sleep apnea severity.
 Many patients also report improved sleep quality and reduced daytime sleepiness.

 Patient testimonials often highlight the comfort and convenience of mouth devices compared to other treatments.
-Many people find them easier to use and more comfortable than CPAP machines, making them a popular choice for those struggling with sleep apnea.
+Many people find them easier to use and more comfortable than CPAP machines, making them popular for those struggling with sleep apnea.

 Care, Adjustments, and Lifespan